fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 - parsing JWT tokens,
 - and others.

-Aperture aims to expand the set of extractors to cover most-common usecases.
+Aperture aims to expand the set of extractors to cover most-common use cases.

 :::caution

-Keys of flow labels created by extractors must be valid [Rego][rego] identifiers (allowed are alphanumeric characters and underscore; also label name cannot be a [Rego keyword][rego-kw], like `if` or `default`).
+Keys of flow labels created by extractors must be valid [Rego][rego] identifiers (allowed are alphanumeric characters and underscore; also label name can't be a [Rego keyword][rego-kw], like `if` or `default`).
 This limitation may be lifted in future.